The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 In a healthy brain, some synaptic death is normal.
 No matter how good our sleep hygiene is, most people can expect some synaptic death throughout their lives.
 It has been shown that active learners are not as symptomatic of brain disease as compared to less active learners.
 This occurs even though the active learners' brains may present synaptic death.
 This enables the new synaptic activity to effectively “outrun” synaptic death by rewiring our neural network around the AP-impacted synapses.
 This means the volume of the new learning will generate enough new synapses to offset the effects of the synaptic death associated with AP. [vii]

-Confirming research suggests that sleep hygiene, along with ongoing learning, healthy exercise, and good eating behaviors, is a critical personal mental health activity. [viii] Broad-based neuroscience literature reviews suggest that lifestyle is the critical determinant of long-term brain health. [ix] As an analogy for why good sleep hygiene and other healthy habits are important to prevent brain disease, neuroscientist and author Lisa Genova said:
+Confirming research suggests that sleep hygiene, along with ongoing learning, healthy exercise, and good eating behaviors, is a critical personal mental health activity. [viii] Broad-based neuroscience literature reviews suggest that lifestyle is the critical determinant of long-term brain health. [ix] As an analogy for why good sleep hygiene and other healthy habits are important as an essential brain disease preventative, neuroscientist and author Lisa Genova said:

 “Think of amyloid plaques as a lit match, at the tipping point [of brain disease], the match sets fire to the forest.
 Once the forest is a blaze, it doesn’t do any good to blow out the match.”